World Plants Logo

 General Description

 As a multi-stemmed evergreen shrub, it can either be grown along the ground or grafted and grown as a weeping tree.
-The tree is dark green with a height of 1-2 m and a spread of 2-3 m, it almost never looks identical to one another.
-(Pinus Banksiana 'Uncle Fogy - The Site Gardener, 2021)
+The tree is dark green with a height of 1-2 m and a spread of 2-3 m; they almost never look identical to one another.

 Landscape

 Added to any property or evergreen garden, it would make an excellent accent or specimen plant.
-Depending how you choose to grow the plant will determine the best placement of it on the landscape.
+The way in which you decide to grow the plant will determine the best placement of it on the landscape.

 Cultivation